amzoss/RShiny-1Day/PreWork.md

 ## Course Logistics

 I will be sharing datasets and code using [GitHub](https://github.com/), but you will not have to have a GitHub account or a git installation on your laptop to participate in the course.
 It will be easy to download the files from the GitHub website and open them in RStudio.

-For this course I will be using [RMarkdown](https://rmarkdown.rstudio.com/) files* rather than simple R scripts.
-RMarkdown is a way of interweaving R code with other kinds of descriptive content -- text, links, images.
-When you only use R scripts in RStudio, the plots show up in the plot window, which only shows one plot at a time.
-RMarkdown allows us to create separate code "chunks" for different plots, and each plot will appear immediately below its code chunk.

-If you're not familiar with RMarkdown, I will give a brief overview, but you can also [explore it on your own](https://rmarkdown.rstudio.com/lesson-1.html) in advance.

-*-If you're wondering what the difference is between R Markdown files and an R Notebook, these details about [R Notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html) should help.
-Also, while [Quarto](https://quarto.org/) is gaining momentum, [R Markdown is still being supported](https://yihui.org/en/2022/04/quarto-r-markdown/) and has a mature ecosystem that hasn't quite been built out for Quarto yet.